wolfv6/keybrd/doc/keybrd_library_developer_guide.md

 ```
 * In constructor's initialization list, use same names for fields and constructor parameters.
 * Do not use new or malloc (making memory leaks impossible).
-* If class has any non-[POD](http://en.wikipedia.org/wiki/Plain_old_data_structure) data members, [do not inline constructors and destructors](http://www.chromium.org/developers/coding-style/cpp-dos-and-donts).
 * Document class interface in .h file, above the class declaration.
 * Code should be self-documenting.
 The only comments should be things that may need clarification.
 A simple function with a good name needs no comment.
 * Code is automatically formated before being pushed to the keybrd repository.